lrieger/vixploder/README.markdown

 ### Shell Aliases
 *NOTE:* For now, there is an `aliases` which will be symlinked to `~/.aliases`.
-Because `devigurator` is not sending any default shell profiles (yet), you need to source this file in the appropriate shell initiliazation file if you are interested in using the aliases outlined below (.profile, .tcshrc, .zshrc, .bashrc...whatever your preference).
+Because `vixploder` is not sending any default shell profiles (yet), you need to source this file in the appropriate shell initiliazation file if you are interested in using the aliases outlined below (.profile, .tcshrc, .zshrc, .bashrc...whatever your preference).

 #### SVN